-Former Commissioner Stern dies at 77, made league 'truly global brand'
+Former NBA Commissioner Stern dies at 77, made league 'truly global brand'

 Under Stern, the NBA experienced extraordinary growth, with seven new franchises - including expansion to Canada in 1995 - a more than 30-fold increase in revenue, a dramatic gain in national TV exposure and the launch of the Women’s National Basketball Association and NBA Development League.

-He also had a role in many other initiatives that helped shaped the league, including a drug policy, salary-cap system and dress code.
+He also had a role in many other initiatives that helped shape the league, including a drug policy, salary-cap system and dress code.

-“Without David Stern, the NBA would not be what it is today,” former Chicago Bulls superstar and current Charlotte Hornets owner Michael Jordan said in a statement to The Athlete.
+“Without David Stern, the NBA would not be what it is today,” former Chicago Bulls superstar and current Charlotte Hornets owner Michael Jordan said in a statement.

 “He guided the league through turbulent times and grew the league into an international phenomenon.”